 Documentary Wedding Photographer

-My wedding portraiture is about people, who happen to be at weddings.
+My wedding photography is about people and moments, which happen to be at weddings.
 Mostly candid, it's about capturing people as they are, celebrating your day with you.

 Your photos should look great on Instagram with all your filters today, in a frame on the wall tomorrow, and as an album passed down through generations to come.

 What I'll give you is a beautiful set of images - some will suit a wall, some will suit a frame on your desk, others others might need censoring for Facebook, but all of them will make up an individual and unique memento of one single day in your lives.

 I first became interested in visual storytelling while attending Film and TV School in Sydney, where I grew up.
 It might seem a little odd that I was already at Film School before I found this interest, but I was actually there to study Audio Engineering.

 I'd already dabbled in photography as a hobbyist for many years, learning the technical aspects, the rules of composition, all of those things that you have to get under your belt before you can really start to progress, but I was still just making "pretty pictures".
 Interesting lines in the landscape, or friends having fun.
 That kind of thing.

 My studies in sound gave me a different perspective on photography.
 I learned while watching films and looking at images, to think about the environment they portrayed, what information was present and what was missing, and what feeling the image was supposed to invoke, with or without added sound.

 While working for a theatre, the behind-the-scenes photos I was taking caught the eye of management, and for the next few years I ended up documenting rehearsals and performances, as well as conferences, fundraisers, and other similar events, all while my responsibilities in the sound department slowly became managerial.